-Yet, the migration and integration challenges facing the Western Balkans are not unique.
-Indeed, many of them are present to different degrees in various European Union countries and also in post-Soviet states within the region.
-Moreover, the ongoing war in Ukraine is already resulting in vast numbers of Ukrainians who are either internally displaced or seeking a safe harbor abroad.
-States, regions, municipalities, and civil society organizations suddenly find themselves mobilizing to address immediate reception needs, and also to begin planning how medium- and long-term initiatives can be developed and put into place.
+Migration and integration are once again at the very top of the agenda throughout the European Union, the Baltic Sea Region, and Eastern Partnership countries.
+Russia’s ongoing war against Ukraine has resulted in vast numbers of Ukrainians who are either internally displaced or seeking a safe harbor abroad.
+States, regions, municipalities, and civil society organizations find themselves mobilizing to address immediate needs, and are also exploring medium- and long-term initiatives follwoign the extension of the Temporary Protection Directive. can be developed and put into place.

-The module relies on a mix of lectures, problem-based learning exercises, seminars and project work, providing participants with a rich analytical and practical toolkit for addressing migration and integration issues of relevance, with a particular emphasis on how these challenges are being addressed in Baltic and Nordic states.
-Understandably, internal displacement and refugee flows as a result of the war in Ukraine will also receive particular attention.
-While in Tallinn, there will be an opportunity for multiple study visits to different locations in Estonia, each highlighting specific challenges and practical responses.
-The module will include a preparatory activity that allows participants a chance to reflect on, and inform one another about migration and integration issues in their own counties, and follow-up activity options focused on developing case-based learning initiatives or taking part in an arts-based knowledge transfer project.
+The module relies on a mix of lectures, problem-based learning exercises, seminars and project work, providing participants with a rich analytical and practical toolkit for addressing migration and integration issues of relevance.
+To achieve this, we examine cases within the Eastern Partnership, the Baltic Sea Region, the European Union, and other countries.
+Understandably, internal displacement and refugee flows as a result of Russia’s war against Ukraine will receive particular attention.
+While in Tbilisi, there will be an opportunity for study visits highlighting how practical ways in which good practices can be developed to assist refugees and IDPs.
+The module will include a preparatory activity that allows participants a chance to reflect on, and inform one another about migration and integration issues in their own counties, and an optional follow-up conference taking place at University of Gothenburg in May, 2024.